dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 ### 5.13.
 Media Types and Media Queries
-- One of the great benefit of using HTML5 & CSS3 to separate structure and presentation also an ability to present the same content in a different way on multiple devices
+- One of the great benefits of using HTML5 & CSS3 to separate structure and presentation is also the ability to present the same content in a different way on multiple devices
 - CSS3 allows targeting multiple devices by using `media types & media queries`
 - **Media Types**: Allows us to control/serve a different set of styles to multiple devices based on device type
 - The same content can be viewed with different styles/layouts on different media devices (screen, printer, screen readers)